≡ Menu

 #2.
 Does the policy contain a level death benefit?

-• A level death benefit is a type of life insurance policy in which the death benefit (the amount of money that the policy pays out upon the policyholder’s death) remains the same throughout the term of the policy.
-This is in contrast to a graded death benefit policy, in which the death benefit increases over time.
+• A level death benefit is a life insurance policy in which the death benefit (the amount the policy pays out upon the policyholder’s death) remains the same throughout the policy term.
+This contrasts with a graded death benefit policy, in which the death benefit increases over time.

-• Level death benefit policies are typically simpler and more straightforward than other types of life insurance policies, as the policyholder and beneficiary know exactly how much coverage is provided by the policy.
-These policies may be suitable for people who have a stable financial situation and do not anticipate needing an increasing amount of coverage over time.
+• Level death benefit policies are typically more straightforward than other types of life insurance policies, as the policyholder and beneficiary know precisely how much coverage is provided by the policy.
+These policies may be suitable for people with a stable financial situation and do not anticipate needing an increasing amount of coverage over time.

-• Basically, you want to make sure that if you are buying a $25,000 life insurance policy today, it’s still going to be a $25,000 life insurance policy 10-years from today.
+• If you buy a $25,000 life insurance policy today, you want to ensure that it will still be a $25,000 life insurance policy ten years from today.

 #3.
 Does the policy contain a level premium payment for the entire life of the policy?

-• Level premium life insurance is a type of life insurance policy in which the premium (the amount you pay for coverage) remains the same throughout the term of the policy.
+• Level premium life insurance is a type of life insurance policy in which the premium (the amount you pay for coverage) remains the same throughout the policy term.
 This is in contrast to decreasing term life insurance, in which the premium decreases over time, or increasing term life insurance, in which the premium increases over time.

-• So basically, you want to make sure that the price you pay tomorrow for your insurance will be the same you pay 10 years from now.
-Because the last thing you want to have happen is 10 years from now (when you really need your insurance) it becomes too expensive for you to maintain.
+• So basically, you want to ensure that the price you pay tomorrow for your insurance will be the same as you spend ten years from now.
+Because the last thing you want to have happens ten years from now (when you need your insurance), it becomes too expensive to maintain.

-What can I do to help myself find the best final expense insurance product?
+How can I help find the best final expense insurance product?

 There are several things you can do to help yourself find the best final expense insurance policy: